jrick/mill/README.md

 * Log levels

-  I believe "debug" is the only log level I will ever need or want, and I am not alone in this sentiment (see Dave Cheney's take on the subject [here](https://dave.cheney.net/2015/11/05/lets-talk-about-logging)).
+  I believe "debug" is the only extra log verbosity I will ever need or want, and I am not alone in this sentiment (see Dave Cheney's take on the subject [here](https://dave.cheney.net/2015/11/05/lets-talk-about-logging)).
 If something is worth logging, just log it.

+  Selective debugging is not quite the same as traditional log "levels" as there is no heirarchy of levels to pick between.
+Debug logs are neither "higher" or "lower" than non-debug logs.

   If you must have log levels, something similar can likely be accomplished using tags.
 If not, this package is probably not for you.